| Copyright | Will Thompson and Iñaki García Etxebarria |

 Connect a signal handler for the response signal, to be run after the default handler.
 When overloading is enabled, this is equivalent to

-alertDialog #response callback
+after alertDialog #response callback

-This signal admits a optional parameter detail
+This signal admits a optional parameter detail.

-, we will connect to “response::detail
+If it's not Nothing, we will connect to “response::detail” instead.

 By default the object invoking the signal is not passed to the callback.

-If you need to access it, you can use the implit ?self
+If you need to access it, you can use the implit ?self parameter.

-Note that this requires activating the ImplicitParams
+Note that this requires activating the ImplicitParams GHC extension.

 onAlertDialogResponse :: (IsAlertDialog a, MonadIO m) => a -> Maybe Text -> ((?self :: a) => AlertDialogResponseCallback) -> m SignalHandlerId Source #